-- 2. If a household member (incl. caregiver) has symptoms of COVID-19.
-They should contact their healthcare provider to schedule testing immediately.
-Students and staff must stay home until their household member tests negative for COVID-19.
-If the household member tests positive for COVID-19, your family must quarantine for 14 days from their last contact. - 3.
-If they had close contact with a person who tested positive for COVID-19 (e.g., relative, friend).
-If your child has had close contact with someone who has tested positive for COVID-19, they must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19. - 4.
-Students with known underlying health conditions may be at increased risk of severe illness.
-These health conditions may include Diabetes (Type I and II), immune system deficiencies, or chronic respiratory conditions.
+- If they had close contact with a person who tested positive for COVID-19 (e.g., relative, friend).
+If your child has had close contact with someone who has tested positive for COVID-19, they must stay at home and quarantine for 14 days after their last contact with the person who has COVID-19. - Students with known underlying health conditions may be at increased risk of severe illness.
+These health conditions may include diabetes (Types I and II), immune system deficiencies, or chronic respiratory conditions.
 If your child has a chronic health condition, please consult with your child's healthcare provider to determine if/when it is safe to attend school.